jrouwe/JoltPhysics/Docs/Architecture.md

 Since we want to access bodies concurrently the broad phase has special behavior.
 When a body moves, all nodes in the AABB tree from root to the node where the body resides will be expanded using a lock-free approach.
 This way multiple threads can move bodies at the same time without requiring a lock on the broad phase.
 Nodes that have been expanded are marked and during the next physics step a new tight-fitting tree will be built in the background while the physics step is running.
 This new tree will replace the old tree before the end of the simulation step.
 This is possible since no bodies can be added/removed during the physics step.

 When doing a query against the broad phase ([BroadPhaseQuery](@ref BroadPhaseQuery)), you generally will get a body ID for intersecting objects.
-If a collision query takes a long time to process the resulting bodies (e.g. across multiple simulation steps), you can safely keep using the body ID's as specified in the "Bodies" section.
+If a collision query takes a long time to process the resulting bodies (e.g. across multiple simulation steps), you can safely keep using the body ID's as specified in the @ref bodies section.

-### Narrow Phase
+### Narrow Phase {#narrow-phase}

 A narrow phase query ([NarrowPhaseQuery](@ref NarrowPhaseQuery)) will first query the broad phase for intersecting bodies and will under the protection of a body lock construct a transformed shape ([TransformedShape](@ref TransformedShape)) object.
 This object contains the transform, a reference counted shape and a body ID.
 Since the shape will not be deleted until you destroy the TransformedShape object, it is a consistent snapshot of the collision information of the body.
 This ensures that the body is only locked for a short time frame and makes it possible to do the bulk of the collision detection work outside the protection of a lock.